upandeltd/UpandeInABox/README.md

 ### Setup installation instructions
 Its necessary to follows the installation sequence as given below as the most likely to fail part of the installation process is the thingsboard.

-The steps below assumes:

-1. You have installed latest desktop version of the raspbian and changed the hostname to ``vipimolite`` in raspi-config.
+The steps below assumes You have installed latest desktop version of the raspbian OS and changed the hostname to ``vipimolite`` in raspi-config.

 **INSTALL THINGSBOARD**